 If you think messaging gets old fast, think again.
 Consider some famous taglines:

-“Breakfast of Champions” (Wheaties) has been used for over 87 years, starting in 1927
+“Breakfast of Champions” (Wheaties) has been in use since 1927.

 When you are posting to your social media sites, writing articles, blog posts, presentations, etc., think about your style of writing.
 Developing a consistent style or tone of voice can be extremely beneficial in creating a memorable brand.
 JetBlue has done an amazing job writing in a consistently quirky, funny, quippy style.
 Their advertising is instantly recognizable because of this.
 Similarly, prominent authors and bloggers are memorable because of their writing style.